-Back to previous page
+Back to search result

-Search in Dictionary
+Search in dictionary

 White tongue fur

-白苔 〔白苔〕bái tāi
+白苔 〔白苔〕 bái tāi

 The clinical significance of a white tongue fur is fourfold.